Detailed Guide forPharmacists in San Diego County

 Projections of Employment

 In California, the number of Pharmacists is expected to grow slower than average growth rate for all occupations.
 Jobs for Pharmacists are expected to increase by 7.6 percent, or 2,200 jobs between 2014 and 2024.

-In San Diego County, the number of Pharmacists is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Pharmacists are expected to increase by 18.6 percent, or 390 jobs between 2012 and 2022.
+In San Diego County, the number of Pharmacists is expected to grow slower than average growth rate for all occupations.
+Jobs for Pharmacists are expected to increase by 10.4 percent, or 220 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|